-WHEREFORE, plaintiffs demand judgments against the defendants, jointly and severally, as follows:
+WHEREFORE, plaintiff demands judgment against the defendants, jointly and severally, as follows:

-- A. In favor of plaintiffs in an amount to be determined by a jury for each of plaintiffs' causes of action; - B. Awarding plaintiffs punitive damages in an amount to be determined by a jury; - C. Awarding plaintiffs reasonable attorneys' fees, costs and disbursements of this action; and - D. Granting such other and further relief as this Court deems just and proper.
+A. In favor of plaintiff in an amount to be determined by a jury for each of plaintiff's causes of action;

+B. Awarding plaintiff punitive damages in an amount to be determined by a jury;

+C. Awarding plaintiff reasonable attorneys' fees, costs and disbursements of this action; and

+D. Granting such other and further relief as this Court deems just and proper.

+Case 1:16-cv-01049-JG-VMS Document 1 Filed 03/02/16 Page 16 of 16 PageID #: 16